PayFabric/APIs/Receivables/Sections/APIs/API/Invoices.md

 ```

 ###### Response
-This will return a CSV file with the related invoices
+This will return a CSV file with the related invoices.

 View Paid Invoices
 --------------------

-* `GET /invoices/paid` will get all outstanding invoice on the PayFabric Receivables website based on the JSON request payload.
+* `GET /invoices/paid` will get all paid invoices on the PayFabric Receivables website based on the JSON request payload.

 Options
 -------